miharekar/mr-meta-box/README.md

 ##Great, how do I use it?

-mr meta box is still in **development phase**, but you can already use it.
+mr meta box is still in **development**, but you can already use it.
 There are more features coming, but it can already do most of what others do, but better and prettier.
 All suggestions, critics, problems,… you had with the other libraries/plugins,… are much appreciated so I can make mr meta box even better.
 If you have any problems with mr meta box please [open an issue](https://github.com/mrfoto/mr-meta-box/issues).

 ##Well, let's do this!